M-Henrique/GeoSQL/README.md

   - Frontend: Port 3000
   - Backend: Port 3333
   - BASE_URL: base url used by react router if the application is under some route like http://www.example.com/geosql
-  - REACT_APP_API_URL: represents the backend public url, where axios can found the api
+  - REACT_APP_API_URL: represents the backend public url, where axios can find the api

 ## :computer: Usage
   The platform is available for use at [http://greenwich.lbd.dcc.ufmg.br/](http://greenwich.lbd.dcc.ufmg.br/).
 The help page offers an extensive tutorial on the features and tools of the system.